FredAbod/Mock-Premier-League/README.md

 * GET `/fixture/viewPending:` View pending fixtures.
 * DELETE `/fixture/delete/:link`: Delete a fixture.

-  For detailed usage instructions and request/response examples, refer to the API documentation](https://github.com/FredAbod/Mock-Premier-League/).
+  For detailed usage instructions and request/response examples, refer to the [API documentation](https://github.com/FredAbod/Mock-Premier-League/).

 ### Authentication
 The API uses JWT (JSON Web Tokens) for authentication.
 To access protected routes, clients must include a valid JWT token in the `Authorization` header of the HTTP request.